 Where do I get tickets?

-The other thing to note is that the PEAK 2 PEAK and Whistler Gondola do close for yearly maintenance in the spring and fall, so always be sure to check the mountain operation times before planning your trip.
+The other thing to note is that the gondolas do close for yearly maintenance in the spring and fall, so always be sure to check the mountain operation times before planning your trip.

-Insider Tip: Purchase and pick up tickets the day before you plan to go up to save time – straight to the lifts, no messing around.
-If you buy them with accommodation the tickets can be delivered directly to your hotel.
+Insider Tip: Purchase and pick up tickets at least the day before you plan to go up to save time.
+That way, you can head straight to the lifts without messing around.

 How much are the tickets?